cegan09/WLED-Weather-Lamp/README.md

 Rev A: Update to implement more animations.
 Combined the setup and main flow into a single flow (setup instructions updated to reflect).
 Added the initial document for creating animations to the files folder.
 Other minor tweaks to the flow

+Rev B: Added the starting pieces for time of day dependant animations and weather alerts.
+Currently there is a night version of the "Clear" animation along with a sunrise/sunset animation and these will enable for your area based on what time those events happen in your area.
+Alerts are enabled for a small number of high risk alerts and some lesser alerts like heat/cold warnings hurrican warnings, tornado warnings, dust warnings.
+These two features will be filled out in future releases.
+Also changed the function that correlates temperature to color.
+New nodes required to be installed - "node-red-contrib-suncron"

 Fuctionality Overview
 ======================
 - The main behavior of the weather lamp is to poll your local observation station, and display the latest reported conditions and temperature.
 The bottom row of LEDs will show a color mapped representation of the current temperature.
 The rest of the lamp displays the set animation for that weather condition.